 \subsection{Batch Processing}

-For improving the inference efficiency on large datasets, it is necessary to design the batch processing method to encode multiple long code snippets simultaneously.
-As described in \cref{sec:architecture}, we obtain multiple code blocks from a long code snippet.
-However, since the number of resulting code blocks varies for different long code snippets, it is difficult to make general batch processing.
+To enhance inference efficiency on large datasets, it is necessary to devise a batch processing method capable of encoding multiple long code snippets simultaneously.
+As outlined in \cref{sec:architecture}, we obtain multiple code blocks from each long code snippet.
+However, due to the varying number of corresponding code blocks for different long code snippets, devising a general batch processing approach poses a challenge.

-We design a \textbf{\blockBatch} method to tackle this problem.
-As shown in \cref{Figure:combine_divide}, assuming the batch size is 3 (a code batch including three code snippets), the resulting number of blocks is 2, 3, 1, respectively.
-We first combine the six code blocks as a \textit{block batch}, and build a map $M$ that maps the code index to the block index.
-Then we input the block batch into the code encoder in parallel to get block embeddings.
-At last, according to $M$, we divide embeddings into three groups and input them into the fusion module to get different code representations.
+To address this issue, we introduce the \textbf{\blockBatch} method.
+As illustrated in \cref{Figure:combine_divide}, assuming a batch size of 3 (comprising three code snippets), the corresponding number of code blocks for each snippet is 2, 3, and 1, respectively.
+We begin by combining these six code blocks into a \textit{block batch} and establish a mapping $M$ that links the code index to the block index.
+Subsequently, we input this block batch into the code encoder in parallel to obtain block embeddings.
+Finally, leveraging the information from mapping $M$, we segregate the embeddings into three groups and input them into the aggregation module to obtain distinct code representations.

-\section{Experimental design}
+\section{Experimental Design}